l0wigh/Fluorite/README.md

 ## Features

 - Dynamic master layout tiling.
+- Keyboard centric.
 - Stacked layout (Monocle layout in DWM).
-- Floating windows management.
+- Light floating windows management.
-- Static configuration for bindings, custom C functions and more, compiled with Fluorite.
+- Static configuration for bindings, options, and design, compiled with Fluorite.
-- Dynamic configuration with auto-reload for styling.
 - Organizer mode, let you swap windows freely.
 - Works with multiple monitors.
 XMonad style.
-- Windows Swallowing capabilities (Currently only works with tiled windows.
-Issues will happens in other situations).

-## Why BETA ?
+## Why RC-1 ?

-I'm trying to go for a stable release for early June (around 8...
-If you know you know).
-In this short period of time (writing this on 30 May), I would like to implement some more features and catch some bugs.
+This version is pretty stable but needs more testing.
+It's on the master branch because the current code should be really close to be the final release.

 ## Documentation ?

 Go to [Fluorite Website](https://fluorite.surge.sh) for more informations.
-I talk about configuration, installation, ect...
+It's a bit outdated so don't follow it blindly.

 You can also find some quick tips inside [CONFIG.md](./CONFIG.md).